 The restaurant menu combines interesting dishes from China, Japan, Malaysia, Vietnam, and Thailand, uniquely cooked by the famous chef Vladimir Mukhin.

-The bar list was drawn up by the bar manager, Oleg Reshetnyakov.
-Designed to resemble a 12-Zodiac diagram, the cocktail list is the most curious section of the menu.
+The bar list is designed to resemble a 12-Zodiac diagram, the cocktail list is the most curious section of the menu.

 The restaurant’s interior design plan was created by the renowned architect Valery Lizunov, who managed to set up a truly modern and minimalistic Asian-style interior design.